Woodpeckers

 Woodpecker Facts

 Woodpeckers are found all over the world in various countries.
 Mating occurs in April all the way through June.
 Woodpeckers can live for up to 11 years in the wild.
-These noisy pests don’t eat wood, rather they look for food inside the wood.
-They use their beaks to drill for bugs and other various insects.
-They may also include nuts and berries in their diets when insects are not available.
+These noisy pests don’t eat wood, but rather peck holes into wood in search of insects to eat.
+Woodpeckers also eat nuts and berries when insects are not available.

-If damage will be done to your property, it’ll most likely happen between March and June.
-During this time, they are drumming on trees to attract mates.
+Property owners need be wary of the woodpecker when it’s most active, which is typically between March and June.
+During this time, woodpecker will drum on trees to attract mates.
 In the holes they’ve drilled, they’ll begin to build nests.
-These may be found in trees and buildings, depending on the location.
-This may leave small dents in wood or metals where they are trying to roost.
+These nests may be found in trees and buildings, depending on the location.
+Woodpeckers tend to leave small dents in wood or metals while trying to roost.
 You’ll want to check around aluminum siding, chimneys, mailboxes, or any other hollowed-out space.
-When they’re not drumming to attract mates, they may be foraging for food, causing further damage when they’re looking for insects to eat.
-The noise may be the most annoying part about these birds aside from woodpecker damage to your home.
+When not drumming to attract mates, woodpeckers may be foraging for food.
+As they access food by drilling holes into trees, this causes further damage.
+Aside from woodpecker damage to your home, the most annoying aspect of the woodpecker is the noise the bird emits.

 Types of Woodpeckers